 Happy Birthday, Mr. Hockey

 We usually wrap up this daily post with mentions of who is celebrating their birthday on a given day, but today we will start with the birthdays to honor one of the greatest hockey players who ever lived.
-Gordie Howe was born in Floral, Saskatchewan on March 31, 1928
+Gordie Howe was born in Floral, Saskatchewan, on March 31, 1928

-His final season was back in the NHL, along with his sons Mark and Marty, when the Whalers joined the league in 1979.
+His final season was back in the NHL, along with his sons Mark and Marty when the Whalers joined the league in 1979.
 He scored 15 goals and 41 points while playing in all 80 games at the age of 51.
 When he retired for good, he was the all-time NHL leader in goals (801), assists (1049) and points (1850).
 He held all of those records until some guy named Wayne Gretzky showed up.

 Howe was so well respected around the league, the Toronto Maple Leafs had a Gordie Howe Night on March 31, 1971, to honor him before he and the Red Wings played them.
 Mr. Hockey passed away at age 88 on June 10, 2016, and will never be forgotten.

-Hall of Famer Pavel Bure is celebrating his 49th birthday today as well.
+Hall of Famer Pavel Bure is celebrating his 50th birthday today as well.
 The “Russian Rocket” scored 437 goals and 779 points in his career with the Vancouver Canucks, Florida Panthers and New York Rangers.
 He was one of the first players to bring lightning-fast speed to go along with deadly goal-scoring ability over from Europe.

-A Big Day for Coffey
+A Big Day for Paul Coffey

 Coffey hit a couple of big milestones on this date during his Hall of Fame career.
 On March 31, 1984, Coffey became just the second defenseman in NHL history to score 40 goals in a season.
-His 39th and 40th goals of the season came in the Edmonton Oilers’ 4-3 win over the Los Angeles Kings.
+His 39th and 40th goals came in the Edmonton Oilers’ 4-3 win over the Los Angeles Kings.
 He and Bobby Orr remain the only two defensemen to score 40 goals in a single season.

 Welcome to the Century Club

 The magic number for March 31 in hockey history is 100.
 On March 31, 1973, Orr scored his third career NHL hat trick during the Boston Bruins’ 7-3 loss at the Maple Leafs.
 The three goals gave him his fourth straight 100-point season.
 He extended that streak for two more seasons which was an NHL record at the time.
-His six straight 100-points seasons are still tied for the second-longest in league history with six other Hall of Famers.
+His six straight 100-points seasons are still tied for the second-longest streak in league history with six other Hall of Famers.
 Gretzky’s record of 13 100-points seasons in a row will likely never be beaten.

 On March 31, 1990, Joe Sakic scored a goal in the Quebec Nordiques in a 3-2 loss to the Whalers.
 He made history by becoming the first player in NHL history to score 100 points in a season while playing on a last-place team.
 John Tanner made his NHL debut in goal for the Nordiques to make them the first team in NHL history to use seven netminders in one season.
 The 1933-34 New York Americans and 1979-80 Oilers had each used six goaltenders.

 In that very same game, Ron Francis became the third player in Whalers history (and first in 10 years) to get 100 points in a season with an assist.
-His 69 assists in 1989-90 still remain the Whalers/Carolina Hurricanes’ single-season record.
-His 101 points are second only behind Mike Rogers who scored 105 points in 1979-80 and again the following season.
+His 69 assists in 1989-90 remain the Whalers/Carolina Hurricanes’ single-season record.
+His 101 points are second only behind Mike Rogers, who scored 105 points in 1979-80 and again the following season.

-Bossy is the Boss
+Mike Bossy is the Boss

-On March 31, 1984, Mike Bossy of the New York Islanders became the first player in league history to score 50 goals in seven straight seasons.
-He scored goals 50 and 51 in a 3-2 win over the Washington Capitals to break the tie he had with Guy Lafleur.
+On March 31, 1984, Bossy of the New York Islanders became the first player in league history to score 50 goals in seven straight seasons.
+He scored goals No. 50 and 51 in a 3-2 win over the Washington Capitals to break the tie he had with Guy Lafleur.

-Messier Says Goodbye
+Mark Messier Says Goodbye

 Messier officially announced his retirement from the league in September of 2004.
 His name is all over the NHL record books as he is third all-time with 1,887 points and eighth with 694 goals.